Sikirulahi1/PPE_Detection/Readme.md

 I would like to express my gratitude to the following:

-- [Roboflow](https://roboflow.com/) for providing the PPE dataset.
+- [Roboflow](https://roboflow.com/) for providing the PPE dataset for use.
-- YOLOv8 for the powerful object detection framework.
+- Ultralytics for the powerful yolov8 object detection model.